Spanish Immersion for Adults in Costa Rica & Ecuador

 Everything that I thought it would be, it was.
 And things I never thought I would see or experience, I did!

-Objective and unique aspects of this Spanish immersion program for adults:
+Objective and unique aspects of this Spanish immersion for adults’ program:

 Program goal: This Immersion program is specifically designed to improve your Spanish communication skills for professional and personal purposes.
 This opportunity is for the active learner with the goals of gaining Spanish proficiency and cultural knowledge.
 All levels of learners are welcome from beginning to advanced.
 Whether you are a business professional that could learn Spanish as a tool to better serve your clients, a stay-at-home parent that has always had this goal, or work in a community with a high percentage of Spanish speakers, this program is for you!